coderpussy/Satellite-Dish-Positioner/README.md

 All needed sketch files are in [SatFinderCompassWS](https://github.com/coderpussy/Satellite-Dish-Positioner/tree/develop/SatFinderCompassWS) folder.

+You have to download [homeboyc's](https://github.com/asjdf/WebSerialLite) WebSerialLite.
+If you don't need WebSerialLite then just comment out all WebSerialLite related entries in ino sketch file.

+If you want to contribute, feel free to make suggestions.

 ## Introduction
 This is an automatical satellite dish positioner with an ESP8266 D1 Mini, a compass and an MPU.
 It controls the satellite dish direction with a Diseqc rotor (azimut) and a linear actuator (elevation).
 It uses an gyroscope device for elevation and a compass device for azimut control.